hoshisabi/hoshisabi.github.io/rpg/al/service_rewards.md

     centaur warriors, the quiver gives you advantage on social interaction checks to improve the attitude of centaurs.
   - This item functions as a quiver of Ehlonna (see the Dungeon Master’s Guide).
-- [ ] Lathai’s saddle + 10 downtime days
+- [x] Lathai’s saddle + 10 downtime days
   - Constructed by sea elves and made of hardened seaweed and lily pads, this item allows the mount to understand you.
   - This item functions as a saddle of the cavalier (see the Dungeon Master’s Guide).
+(Konstantin)
 - [x] Pixie winged boots + 10 downtime days (Burgess)
   - These elegant, supple boots have iridescent, rainbow-colored pixie wings on their sides.
     When in use, the wings flutter and a trail of pixie dust sprinkles from their heels.